1ugia/leap_years/README.md

 - Identify every integer's 4th number to be true
 - Identify all other integer's to be false

-## Extension Options for future work:
+## Extension Options for future progress:
 - Write a program that takes a start year and an end year and returns an array of all the leap years between.
 - Write a program that when given a year, will return the closest leap year (this could be before or after the given year)